HGNC/pfam-dom-draw/README.md

 ```

 ## Usage
-Simply add a `<div class='pfamDomDrawContainer'>` anywhere in your `<body>` and add the attributes `data-uniprot=""` and `data-gene=""`(optional) to the div tag with the UniProt accession within data-uniprot and a HGNC approved gene symbol within the data-gene.
+Simply add a `<div class='pfamDomDrawContainer'>` anywhere in your `<body>` and add the attributes `data-uniprot=""` and `data-gene=""`(optional) to the div tag with the UniProt accession within data-uniprot and an HGNC approved gene symbol within the data-gene.
 Multiple pfamDomDrawContainer divs can be added to the page:
 ```html
 <div class="pfamDomDrawContainer" data-uniprot="Q9H0C5" data-gene="BTBD1"></div>
 ```